 His love for nature was a magnetic field shared by his sister Dorothy, who often made him witness the beauty of nature around while playing outdoors.

-In an age where industrial revolution started to boom, Wordsworth despised the change.
+In an age where the industrial revolution started to boom, Wordsworth despised the change.
 He talked of the mechanical, dull and tiring effects of the impact of industries, of how nature is the solution, the peace, the missing broken link and the healer.

 When I was young, we witnessed a number of times the doctors referred the patients to go to a beautiful, rustic and serene place for a holiday.
 It was in dramas too, when the patients miraculously healed and felt emotionally and mentally connected with nature.